-The Common Manual has been revised to remove the requirement that the lender provide the borrower's and/or the student's Social Security number (SSN) on an individual check.
+The Common Manual has been revised to remove the requirement that the lender provide the student's and/or the parent's Social Security number (SSN) on an individual check.
 The Manual continues to require that the lender provide sufficient identifying information on the check to ensure that the school may efficiently match the check to the appropriate student.
-Such information may include the borrower's and/or student's SSN, a student identifier assigned by the school or lender and communicated to the other party, or other reliable identifying information.
+Such information may include the student's and/or parent's SSN, a student identifier assigned by the school or lender and communicated to the other party, etc.

-In addition, for a lender that issues master checks, the lender is required by federal regulation to include the borrower's name and SSN, but in the case of a parent PLUS Loan, there is no federal requirement that the lender include the dependent student's SSN.
+In addition, for lenders who issue master checks, the lender is required by federal regulation to include the borrower's name and SSN, but in the case of a parent PLUS Loan, there is no federal requirement that the lender include the dependent student's SSN.
 Manual language has been revised to permit the lender to use alternate identifiers for the dependent student on the master check transmittal as well.